 Christodoulos Patsalides.
-Non-Independent Deputy Chief Executive Officer, Chief Operating Officer and Executive Director.
-Dr. Patsalides was born in 1962.
-He currently serves as the Group's deputy chief executive officer and chief operating officer.
+Deputy Chief Executive Officer, Chief Operating Officer and Executive Director.
 From 1989 to 1996, Dr. Patsalides previously worked for the CBC in the Management of Government External Debt and Foreign Exchange Reserves department.
 In 1996, Dr. Patsalides joined the Issuer where he has held a number of positions in corporate banking, treasury and private banking, among others.
 From December 2013 to April 2016, Dr. Patsalides served as finance director and was responsible for finance, treasury, investor relations, economics research and procurement.
 In Dr. Patsalides' current capacities as the deputy chief executive officer and chief operating officer, he is responsible for human resources, corporate affairs, central operations, legal services, organisation and methods, information technology, business transformation and administrative operations.
-He has recently been appointed to the board of directors of the Cyprus anti-Cancer Society (a charity organisation).
+He is also a member of the board of directors of the Cyprus anti-Cancer Society (a charity organisation).
 Dr. Patsalides holds a bachelor of science degree in economics from Queen Mary College in London and a master of science degree and a doctor of philosophy degree in economics from the London School of Economics.

 Dr. Michael Heger.
 Independent Director.
-Dr. Heger was born in 1955.
-He currently serves as a nonexecutive, independent director of the Issuer.
-He began his career in 1980 as a manager in export finance and legal affairs for Waagner-Biro AG in Vienna, Austria.
+Dr. Heger began his career in 1980 as a manager in export finance and legal affairs for Waagner-Biro AG in Vienna, Austria.
 Having spent two years at Waagner-Biro AG, he moved to UniCredit Bank Austria Group, where he held various management positions, from 1982 to 2002.
 Between 2001 and 2002, he served as general manager and head of structured trade finance at Bank Austria AG.
 From 2002 to 2003, he served as the deputy general manager and head of international division for Raiffeisenlandesbank Niederosterreich-Wien AG.
 Dr. Heger then joined MPH Management and Participation Holding S.A., a special purpose company for equity participation in commercial and industrial companies, financial institutions and in property developments as well as for financial and consulting services for domestic and international clients and commodity trading, as the general manager of finance and investment and head of the representative office.
 He occupied this role between 2004 and 2009, after which he served as general manager and chief executive officer of Metal Trade Overseas AG in Zug, Switzerland until 2012.
 Since 2013, he has served as the general manager of finance and investment and as an independent senior advisor for S.I.F International Holding S.A., Luxembourg at its representative office in Vienna.
 He holds a doctorate in law from the University of Vienna and obtained a postgraduate degree in law from the College of Europe in Bruges, Belgium.